v3r1510/soen342-project/README.md

 ### Prerequisites

-Having virtual environment in python : python -m *venv* venv *replace the first venv by the name you want your virtual environment to have* PS never commit the venv to your repo
+Having virtual environment in python : python -m `venv` venv
+- `replace the first venv by the name you want your virtual environment to have`
+- PS: never commit the venv to your repository.

 ### Installation

-Activate your virtual environment :
+1. Activate your virtual environment :
-    venv/Script/activate
+    `venv/Script/activate`
-Once the environment is active, install the requirements:
+2. Once the environment is active, install the requirements:
-    pip install -r requirements.txt
+    `pip install -r requirements.txt`

 ## Start the backend
-Go to your backend folder:
+1. Go to your backend folder:
-    cd backend
+    `cd backend`
-Start the flask app:
+2. Start the flask app:
-    flask --run
+    `flask --run`

 ## Usage
 ### For Users